lorig135/docsstyleguide/MinimalWritingStyle.md

 ## How We Write Minimally: Concepts, Tasks, and References

+Minimal writing is topic-based.
+The three main types of topics we will write about include concepts, tasks, and references.
+When we write about any of these topics, they should be written as independent chunks of information that can stand alone (meaning little or no context is needed), and can also (eventually) be repurposed, and/or connected with other, independent and reusable chunks of information.

 Concepts explain what something is, what it means, or how it is used.
 We currently use them in our product docs at the beginning of chapters, where we introduce, define, and elaborate on an element of our products, such as a feature.
 Some examples of concepts are what a throttling filter is and the different ways to configure it, or how Identity Governance and Administration manages and reduces user risk.

-Tasks explain how to use a feature or an element of our products to accomplish a task or a goal.
+Tasks show how to use a feature or an element of our products to accomplish a task or a goal.
 We usually do this with a numbered or bulleted list.
 Some examples of tasks are authenticating from a browser, or installing the CDM on a small cluster.

 References are used to research and find detailed information, which is often formatted as tables or in an appendix.
 Some examples of references are timers, and their rates of execution times for queries and CRUD operations, or severe and fatal error messages for servers and their tools.